jfulch/jfulch/README.md

 My name is Jesse Fulcher, and I am an Application Integration Engineer at [@github](http://github.com/github).

-I you may think I'm a beach bum living in Oceanside, CA 🏄‍♂️ but what I really enjoy spending my time on is hockey. 🏒
+You may think I'm a beach bum living in Oceanside, CA 🏄‍♂️ but what I really enjoy spending my time on is hockey. 🏒